AABearBots/First-Closed-Doors-Competition/README.md

 *Welcome to the Advanced Algos Closed-Doors First Bot Competition!*

 Join us for a dive into the world of cryptocurrency trading to collaborate and compete with a select group in the Algobots Arena, hosted on the AAPlatform.
-This marks the beginning of a new community for developers and traders and a chance to cultivate the ultimate open-source cryptocurrency trading bot community and ecosystem.
+This marks the beginning of a new community for developers and traders and a chance to cultivate the ultimate open-source cryptocurrency trading algobot community and ecosystem.

 # Contents